rguske/rguske.github.io/post/vmware_vctl_kind_writing_configuration_failed/index.md

 I have to admit that I couldn't really use the output for further debugging and also searching on the web helped me neither.
 Consequently, I reached out internally and got the hint that **v1.20.0** should work.

-:question: **v1.20.0** :question: WAIT!
-I haven't seen this version on the list of available images (*Figure I*) and so I went back to Docker Hub and searched for this particular version.
+**v1.20.0** :question: :exclamation: I haven't seen this version on the list of available images (*Figure I*) and so I went back to Docker Hub and searched for this particular version.

 Okay, it exists and besides it a **v1.20.2**. as well.
 I learned *Newest* isn't related to Tags, what IMO would make sense, but it's related to *last pushed*.